Turkish MPs vote for Sweden's Nato accession

 Already a member?

-The move was "in line with the national interests of our country", said Fuat Oktay, an MP from Erdoğan's AKP party, in the parliamentary debate.
+The move was "in line with the national interests of our country", said Fuat Oktay, an MP from the ruling AKP party, in the parliamentary debate.

 The AKP, the nationalist MHP, and main opposition CHP parties voted yes.
-The nationalist Iyi and islamist Saadet parties voted no.
+The nationalist Iyi and Islamist Saadet parties voted no.

 Turkish president Recep Tayyip Erdoğan still has to inscribe the decision into law in the next few days.